 CREON in action

-CREON capsules release tiny, coated spheres containing pancreatic enzymes.
+CREON capsules release tiny, coated spheres containing pancreatic enzymes—amylase, lipase, and protease.

 CREON spheres dissolve at the starting point of the small intestine, called the duodenum.

-In the small intestine, CREON enzymes work to break down fats, proteins, and carbohydrates (sugars) in food.
+In the small intestine, CREON enzymes work to break down fats, proteins, and carbohydrates (sugars) in foods.

 I take 3 CREON capsules with every meal and 2 capsules with every snack.
 I carry CREON with me everywhere I go.
 I remember to bring my CREON with me because I know how important it is for managing malabsorption.